Yevgeny Kolesnikov: Biography

 Yevgeny Kolesnikov was born on 20 October 1984 in Solikamsk.
 At the time of his birth, his father was in prison and his mother was an alcoholic, and as there was nobody reliable to take care of him, he was sent to an orphanage.
 While living there, tutors described him as a calm, but very easily influenced and meek boy who was frequently bullied by other children.
 Despite this, he often attempted to provide cover for others who had committed some misdeed, apparently convinced that he was alone and had to do everything by himself.

 In 1988, Kolesnikov was adopted by the Surikov family, who subsequently changed his patronymic and surname.
 From the very first days in their care, he showed signs of kleptomania, for which he was sent to numerous psychiatrists for treatment, but without any results.
-This only worsened when Kolesnikov started hanging out with questionable crowds, use drugs and be outside the house for prolonged periods of time.
+This only worsened when Kolesnikov started hanging out with questionable crowds, using drugs and being outside the house for prolonged periods of time.
 After nine years, the Surikovs decided to return him to the orphanage.

-Shortly after becoming an adult and being release from the orphanage, Kolesnikov was arrested for theft and sent to prison.
-He was released in 2006 and settled in Solikamsk, accompanied by 25-year-old Olga Chekotina, his girlfriend whom he had met at the orphanage and whom had served time for causing grievous bodily harm.
+Shortly after becoming an adult and being released from the orphanage, Kolesnikov was arrested for theft and sent to prison.
+He was released in 2006 and settled in Solikamsk, accompanied by 25-year-old Olga Chekotina, his girlfriend whom he had met at the orphanage and who had served time for causing grievous bodily harm.
 Primarily influenced by Chekotina, the two decided to earn money by stealing and robbing elderly residents.